Photos: Pro-Trump Supporters Breach the Capitol Building

 (Photo by Win McNamee/Getty Images)

-WASHINGTON, DC – JANUARY 06: A protester is seen hanging from the balcony in the Senate Chamber on January 06, 2021 in Washington, DC.
-Congress held a joint session today to ratify President-elect Joe Biden’s 306-232 Electoral College win over President Donald Trump.
-Pro-Trump protesters have entered the U.S. Capitol building after mass demonstrations in the nation’s capital.
-(Photo by Win McNamee/Getty Images)
+A protester is seen hanging from the balcony in the Senate Chamber on Jan.
+6, 2021 in Washington, DC.

 7/23